esteinig/scrubby/README.md

 ## Command-line interface

 - Reads should be quality- and adapter-trimmed before applying `Scrubby`.
-- Single or paired-end reads are supported with optional `gz` (`-i r1.fq r2.fq -o c1.fq.gz c2.fq.gz`).
+- Single or paired-end reads are supported with optional `gz` input/output compression.
 - Paired-end reads are always depleted/extracted as a pair (no unpaired read output).
 - Default `minimap2` presets are `sr` for paired-end reads and `map-ont` for single reads.
 - Multiple values can be specified consecutively or using multiple arguments (`-T Metazoa -T Bacteria`)